statamic/docs/content/collections/docs/oauth.md

 ### Providers

-You should add your intended OAuth providers to the config so that Statamic can provide your users with buttons on the login page.
+You should add your intended OAuth providers to the config so Statamic can provide your users with buttons on the login page.

 You can specify just the name of the provider, or use a name/label pair if you would like to customize how it's displayed.